 We, at the close of each calendar quarter, must also satisfy four tests relating to the nature of our assets.
 First, at least 75% of the value of our total assets must be represented by some combination of "real estate assets," cash, cash items, U.S. government securities and, under some circumstances, stock or debt instruments purchased with new capital.
 For this purpose, real estate assets include interests in real property, such as land, buildings, leasehold interests in real property, stock of other corporations that qualify as REITs and certain kinds of MBS and mortgage loans.
 Regular or residual interest in REMICs are generally treated as a real estate asset.
 If, however, less than 95% of the assets of a REMIC consists of real estate assets (determined as if we held such assets), we will be treated as owning our proportionate share of the assets of the REMIC.
 Assets that do not qualify for purposes of the 75% test are subject to the additional asset tests described below.
-Second, the value of any one issuer's securities owned by us may not exceed 5% of the value of our gross assets.
-Third, we may not own more than 10% of any one issuer's outstanding securities, as measured by either voting power or value.
+Second, the value of any one issuer's securities, as measured by either voting power or value.
 Fourth, the aggregate value of all securities of TRSs held by us may not exceed 20% of the value of our gross assets.